Dannoster/PnP2PDF/README.md

 P.S.
 You can add as much card backs and their folders as you want, not only two pair as in example.

 # Known Issues
-* Windows version shows error after closing a program (doesn't affect on work).
+* Windows version shows error after closing a program (doesn't affect work).
 * Windows version may cause Microsoft Defender alerts.
 * Windows version may not draw cutting lines.